byu-cs360/ratelimiter/README.md

 # RateLimiter
-Daniel Zappala
-Brigham Young University
+Daniel Zappala, Brigham Young University

 This code implements a rate limiter to control the overall rate at which an application sends and receives data.
 This allows a user to